 In the thick of internationalization efforts, language can come as an afterthought.
 Historically, multilingual customer support has been a drain on resources and a strain on operations.
 And when companies are in the earliest stages of globalization initiatives, their leaders are often grappling with far more basic questions about scaling, streamlining, and strengthening their customer-centric strategies.

 For years, Pooja Menon, Customer Experience Consultant at Google, has been helping hundreds of clients to answer these questions, as well as the question that drives Unbabel: How can global businesses deliver a great customer experience in every language at scale?

-Ahead of our webinar with Google, on May 21, we caught up with Pooja to know more about Google’s international growth program, and discuss changing trends in the customer experience world, especially when it comes to providing always-on support in customers’ native languages.
+Ahead of our webinar with Google, we caught up with Pooja to know more about Google’s international growth program, and discuss changing trends in the customer experience world, especially when it comes to providing always-on support in customers’ native languages.

 Tell us more about Google’s international growth program and how you’re positioning customer experience as an enabler to succeed internationally.

 Overcoming critical operational hurdles relating to Localization, Payments, Logistics & Customer Experience are the keys to success in new markets.
 Global Business Solutions, provided by Google’s International Growth Team, aims to make internationalization seamless for our advertisers by providing expert advisory, and partner introductions, across each of these areas.